Nothing has been taught unless it has been learned.

 That’s not to say it’s all on the teacher.
 Kids are responsible for creating a sense of purpose in their lives.
 But they often need the adults in their lives to guide them.
 Part of our role, then, as parents/teachers is to help kids see how studying can be relevant to their long-term goals and understanding of the world.

 - Encourage self-exploration by asking good questions: What does it mean to have a good life?
 What does it mean to be a good person?
 How do you want to be remembered after you are dead?
 What do you want to be remembered for?
 For more questions, read The Path to Purpose by William Damon.

 - Create opportunities to be inspired, model purpose (what inspires you and why), read inspirational biographies together and look for good mentors (people who emanate a sense of purpose) for your kids.

 - Watch carefully and identify the sparks that are already there (What are their interests right now?).
-Then use your experience to blow the sparks into the flames of passion.
+Foster delight-directed learning.
+Use your experience to blow the sparks into the flames of passion.

 - Passion creates energy and resilience, but it’s not going to last without forward movement.
 Teach your kids how to make goals and formulate plans to pursue them.

 - Teach the unavoidability and even desirability of mistakes.
 As Dostoevsky said, “You never reach any truth without making fourteen mistakes and very likely a hundred and fourteen.”

 “Even if [the students with the growth mindset] thought the textbook was boring or the instructor was a stiff, they didn’t let their motivation evaporate.
 That just made it all the more important to motivate themselves.” —Carol Dweck